 Astonishing photo 46

-‘Pirogues’ on the Mekong River, Laos
+‘Pirogues’ on a tributary (Nam Ngouang) of the Mekong River, Laos

 These boats were made out of kerosene tanks dropped by B52 air planes during the Vietnam War